 - (1) Be an open, inclusive, and duly democratic non-profit organization.
-A neighborhood council will be deemed to satisfy this standard when they meet the following criteria; - (A) The geographic boundaries of a recognized neighborhood council shall be reasonable and a description and map of the neighborhood included within the bylaws. - (I) The boundaries of separate neighborhood councils must not overlap, and there may be no more than one neighborhood council per bounded area. - (B) Membership shall be open to all adult persons who resideing within the boundaries of the neighborhood, or who owns a place of business or works or attends school within the boundaries of the neighborhood.
-Membership shall not be limited by race, creed, religion, color, gender identity, sexual orientation, age, heritage, national origin, or income. - (I) A neighborhood council shall make a good faith effort to have its membership distributed throughout the neighborhood, and all members must be eligible to hold any officer position within the council. - (1) These requirements shall not preclude a neighborhood council from, at their discretion, expanding their membership criteria to include other groups with close connections to the neighborhood, including but not limited, for example, people younger than 18 years old or students of nearby schools. - (C) The bylaws shall expressly identify the process of succession when an officer steps down voluntarily or is removed, and how vacant positions will be filled. - (D) The bylaws shall clearly identify how membership and voting rights are established.
+A neighborhood council will be deemed to satisfy this standard when they meet the following criteria; - (A) The geographic boundaries of a recognized neighborhood council shall be reasonable and a description and map of the neighborhood included within the bylaws. - (I) The boundaries of separate neighborhood councils must not overlap, and there may be no more than one recognized neighborhood council per bounded area. - (II) The recognition of a neighborhood council does not preclude individuals or other organizations from advocating for their interests or the interests of their community. - (B) Membership shall be open to all adult persons residing who reside within the boundaries of the neighborhood, or who ownsown a place of business or works work or attends attend school within the boundaries of the neighborhood.
+Membership shall not be limited by race, creed, religion, color, gender identity, sexual orientation, relationship status, age, heritage, national origin, or income. - (I) A neighborhood council shall make a good faith effort to have its membership distributed throughout the neighborhood, and all members must be eligibleallowed to stand for election to hold any officer position within the council. - (II) These requirements shall not preclude a neighborhood council from, at their discretion, expanding their membership criteria to include other groups with close connections to the neighborhood. - (C) The bylaws shall expressly identify the process of succession when an officer steps down voluntarily or is removed, and how vacant positions will be filled. - (D) The bylaws shall clearly identify how membership and voting rights are established.
 Only those persons within the boundaries of the neighborhood who have affirmatively joined the council may be counted as members. - (I) Payment of dues may not be a prerequisite of membership or voting rights in the council. - (E) The council shall hold at least one regularly scheduled meeting of the general membership per year and shall make good faith efforts to provide notice of all meetings two (2) weeks in advance to all households and businesses within its boundaries, to encourage the fullest participation reasonably possible.
-Notice may be accomplished through one or more of the following: - (I) U.S. Mail; - (II) Delivered or posted flyers; - (III) Website or social media posting; or, - (IV)E-mail, text message, direct message through social media, or other form of electronic messages delivered to the last known contact address of each member
+Notice may be accomplished through onetwo or more of the following: - (I) U.S. Mail; - (II) Delivered or posted flyers; - (III) Website or social media posting; or, - (IV)E-mail, text message, direct message through social media, or other form of electronic messages delivered to the last known contact address of each member